 Before learning about how to print on plastic cards, let’s look at the most innovative printing systems and the ones SP Group works with on a regular basis.

 This printing technique is suitable for plastic, and offers high quality graphics with images and blends that permit a high level of detail and complexity.
 It consists of printing the plastic film with cylinders that have the design finely laser-engraved onto them.
 It is ideal for long runs with designs containing a lot of blending and elaborate artwork.

 This printing system uses a plate with relief that provides the print area.
 It is a rotary technique that directly transfers the image onto the surface and allows any type of flexible material, such as plastic, to be printed.
 It is perfect for designs that require strong, bright colours in medium and long runs, although it is advisable to avoid blends as it is not the best technique for fine details.

 The digital printing system does not need any plates or other additional elements – it sends all the information from the computer to the card printer, using 7 colours of ink.
-The quality is very high, similar to offset and rotogravure systems.
+The quality is very high, similar to rotogravure systems.
 It is the perfect system for short and very short runs for specific campaigns and promotions.